Poinachi Junction

 Poinachi is a small town on National Highway 66, about 16 km south of the town of Kasaragod, Kerala, India.
 It also serves as an origination point for a road running east to Bandadka.

 Transportation

-National Highway 66 passes through Poinachi Junction which connects to Mangalore in the north and Calicut in the south.
-The nearest railway station is Kanhangad on Mangalore-Palakkad line.
+National Highway 66 passes through Poinachi Junction, which connects to Mangalore in the north and Calicut in the south.
+The nearest railway station is Kanhangad on the Mangalore-Palakkad line.
 There are airports at Mangalore and Kannur.